-- (11) Where a visitor under subclause (1)(c) is visiting in situations other than other than providing end of life support to a patient, the operator of a hospital in Victoria must not permit: - (a) more than two visitors of a patient to enter or remain on the premises at any one time in relation to that patient; and - (b) more than five visitors of a patient to enter or remain on the premises per day in relation to that patient. - (12) Where a visitor under subclause (1)(c) is visiting for purposes other than providing end of life support to a patient, and is a carer, parent or guardian of a child or dependant, and they cannot access alternative care arrangements (whether on a paid or voluntary basis) or leave their child or dependent unattended so that they can attend the hospital without the child or dependent, then the child or dependent may accompany that person when attending the hospital, and the cap in subclause (11)(a) will not include that child or dependent. - (13) Where a child or dependent visitor under subclause (1)(c) is visiting for purposes other than providing end of life support to a patient, and the patient is the carer, parent or guardian of that child or dependent visitor, and the patient cannot access alternative care arrangements (whether on a paid or voluntary basis) or leave their child or dependent visitor unattended so that they can be present at the hospital without their child or dependent visitor, then their child visitor or dependent visitor may be present at the hospital, and the cap in subclause (11)(a) will not include that child or dependent visitor.
+- (d) the person's presence at the hospital is for the purposes of providing interpreter or informal language support to enable the delivery of care by workers at the hospital; or - (e) the person's presence at the hospital is for the purposes of the person learning to support the patient's care upon the patient's discharge; or - (f) in the case of a pregnant patient of the hospital whose status as a patient relates to the pregnancy the person is the patient's partner or support person; or - (g) in the case of a patient of the hospital who is in a maternity ward whose status as a patient relates to pregnancy or childbirth the person is the patient's partner or support person; or - (h) in the case of a patient of the hospital attending at the hospital's emergency department the person is accompanying the patient; or - (i) in the case of a patient of the hospital attending an outpatient appointment the person is accompanying the patient. - (12) Where a visitor under subclause (1)(c) is visiting for a purpose specified in subclause (11), the operator of a hospital in Victoria must not permit: - (a) more than two visitors of a patient to enter or remain on the premises at any one time in relation to that patient; and - (b) more than two visitors of a patient to enter or remain on the premises per day in relation to that patient. - (13) Where a visitor under subclause (1)(c) is visiting for a purpose specified in subclause (11), and is a carer, parent or guardian of a child or dependant, and they cannot access alternative care arrangements (whether on a paid or voluntary basis) or leave their child or dependent unattended so that they can attend the hospital without the child or dependent, then the child or dependent may accompany that person when attending the hospital, and the cap in subclauses (12)(a) and (12)(b) will not include that child or dependent. - (14) Where a child or dependent visitor under subclause (1)(c) is visiting for a purpose specified in subclause (11), and the patient is the carer, parent or guardian of that child or dependant visitor, and the patient cannot access alternative care arrangements (whether on a paid or voluntary basis) or leave their child or dependent visitor unattended so that they can be present at the hospital without their child or dependent visitor, then their child visitor or dependent visitor may be present at the hospital, and the cap in subclauses (12)(a) and (12)(b) will not include that child or dependent visitor.